Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - Here you see the entire schema for our user requests.
-- Flatbuffers support pods, structs, enums, unions and tables.
+- Flatbuffers supports pods, structs, enums, unions and tables.
 - In this case all we need is a type variable representing the request type, and optionally a vote.